Kubernetes

 oriel: roleMode: split replicas: query: 2 ingest: 2 worker: 1In split mode, the API Service targets query pods and OTLP Services target ingest pods.

-Section titled “Verify”Run the Helm test:
+Section titled “Verify the release”Run the Helm test:

 helm test oriel -n orielBootstrap the first admin: